ThangMinhCao/todo-list/README.md

 # todo-list

 > A simple to-do list web project created using React and Material UI Libary with the additional use of SYSTRAN API.
 The app is hosted by Firebase Hosting.
+> This project's purpose is for learning React framework.

 ### :link: [Try it out](https://todo-list-4bdd6.firebaseapp.com/)